-- Rosemary sprigs to garnish
+Rosemary sprigs to garnish

 - Preheat the oven to 400ºF (200ºC) ten minutes before using.
 Lightly oil the bottom and sides of a 10-12 inch oven-proof skillet.
 Set aside.

 - Whisk the flour, yeast, salt, rosemary and sugar in a large bowl.
 Make a well in the centre.
 Add the warm water and 3 tablespoons olive oil to the well.
 Stir with a wooden or metal spoon until all the flour is incorporated ( do not knead)-the dough will be slightly sticky.

-- Lift the dough off the bowl and oil the bowl with olive oil.
-Place the dough, cover with cling film and set aside to rise for 1 hour.
+- Transfer the dough to a bowl liberally oiled with olive oil.
+Cover the bowl with cling film and set aside to rise for 1 hour.

 - Do not punch down the dough.
 Sprinkle a good amount of flour on top of the dough and then cover your hands with flour.
 Lift the dough off the bowl and shape into a disk. (it will be sticky) OR oil your hands liberally with olive oil and lift the dough off the bowl and shape into a disk.
 (I used olive oil)

 - Place the dough in the prepared skillet, cover loosely with a towel, and allow to rise for another 30 -50 minutes, depending on the room temperature.

 - Drizzle a little more oil over the top of the bread, make a deep cross in the centre with a sharp knife or the tip of a small scissor (I forgot to do this).
 Sprinkle with coarse salt and rosemary leaves.

 - Bake 35-45 minutes until the top is a deep brown colour and the dough feels hollow if tapped at the bottom.